 The protection of children has always been a core commitment of all partners who work together in Gateshead.
 Local Safeguarding Children Boards (LSCBs) are the key statutory mechanism for agreeing how the relevant organisations in each local area will cooperate to safeguard and promote the welfare of children, and for ensuring the effectiveness of what they do.

 Gateshead LSCB is made up of a number of statutory partners including Gateshead Council, Gateshead Health NHS Foundation Trust, Gateshead Clinical Commissioning Group, NHS England, North East Ambulance Service, Northumberland, Tyne and Wear NHS Foundation Trust, Northumbria Community Rehabilitation Company (formerly Northumbria Probation), Northumbria Police, South Tyneside NHS Foundation Trust, Tyne & Wear Fire and Rescue Service and CAFCASS.
 In addition, we have two lay members representing local communities and headteachers from four of our schools.

-Gateshead LSCB is independently chaired by Nancy Palmer and, for an interim period, meets monthly.
+Gateshead LSCB is independently chaired by Nancy Palmer and meets 6 times a year.
 Board members are senior representatives from each partner agency.
-A smaller LSCB Business Planning Group also meets monthly.
+A smaller LSCB Business Planning Group also meets six times a year.
 The work of the LSCB is also carried out by the seven sub-groups and other ad-hoc working groups.